git-pull/tao-of-tmux/manuscript/12-takeaway.md

 If you liked this book, please leave a review on [Amazon](http://amzn.to/2gPfRhC) and [Goodreads](https://www.goodreads.com/book/show/33246223-the-tao-of-tmux).
-I would also appreciate you considering leaving something in my [tip jar](https://www.git-pull.com/support.html).
+I would also appreciate you leaving something in my [tip jar](https://www.git-pull.com/support.html).
 I am independent software developer and could use all the help I can get.

 If you found an error or have a suggestion, please contact me at